Written byRyone Visscher

 - Any available updates will be listed and will be downloadable or you will be told your software is up to date which is good information to know.

 If you have updated your Mac to macOS 12 Monterey however you may still not be able to find the USB flash drive.
-This can be due to known macOS 12 bugs causing the Mac USB port not to work and then of course your Mac will fail to recognize a USB flash drive.
+This can be due to known macOS 12 bugs causing the computer's USB port not to work and then of course your Mac will fail to recognize USB.

 After attempting the above-mentioned solutions to fix the issue of an unrecognized USB drive how do we check to see if it is detected on the physical level even though it may still be logically corrupt?
 Download install and launch iBoysoft Mac Data Recovery on your Mac and see if it is detected by iBoysoft Data Recovery.